andybowar/interview-assistant/README.md

  ***DISCLAIMER***

  This codebase is a side project for a practice interview app.
+Very much a work in progress.
 It is not intended for production use...yet.
 Much of the FE code in this app is produced by AI. **Expect serious inefficiencies and bad practices in the code.**

  * My current goal is to get this app to MVP.
  * I will refactor the code as needed to get the MVP out.